yiisoft/yii2/docs/guide/input-file-upload.md

 }
 ```

-In the above code, when the form is submitted, the [[yii\web\Request::getUploadedFileByModel()]] method is called
+In the above code, when the form is submitted, the [[yii\base\Model::load()]] method is called upon result
+of [[yii\web\Request::getUploadedFiles()]], which contains `UploadedFile` instances in the array structured
-to represent the uploaded file as an `UploadedFile` instance.
-We then rely on the model validation to make sure
+as regular POST data.
+We then rely on the model validation to make sure the uploaded file is valid and save
-the uploaded file is valid and save the file on the server.
+the file on the server.

 ## Uploading Multiple Files <span id="uploading-multiple-files"></span>